Clarissa; or, The History of a Young Lady: Plot summary

+Her father's curse still weighing heavily upon her – that she will be punished in the next world – Clarissa reaches out via letter to petition her release from it.
+Her father does so.
 Eventually, surrounded by strangers and her cousin, Col. Morden, Clarissa dies in the full consciousness of her virtue and trusting in a better life after death.
 Belford manages Clarissa's will and ensures that all her articles and money go into the hands of the individuals she desires should receive them.
+In her will, she asks that her body not be medically examined, leaving open to inference the possibility of her having been pregnant by Lovelace.

 Lovelace departs for Europe and continues to correspond with Belford.
 Lovelace learns that Col. Morden has suggested he might seek Lovelace and demand satisfaction on behalf of his cousin.
 He responds that he is not able to accept threats against himself and arranges an encounter with Col. Morden.
-They meet in Munich and arrange a duel.
+They meet in Trent and arrange a duel.
 Morden is slightly injured in the duel, but Lovelace dies of his injuries the following day.
 Before dying he says "let this expiate!"

-Clarissa's relatives finally realise they have been wrong but it comes too late.
+Clarissa's relatives finally realize they have been wrong but it comes too late.
 They discover Clarissa has already died.
 The story ends with an account of the fate of the other characters.